Studies in History toward a Dual-Disciplinary Degree

 Seminar requirements

-One seminar paper in an advanced course in History in the period chosen for specialization, and one expanded referat in another advanced course.
+One seminar paper in an advanced course in History in the period chosen for specialization.

 -